Zhaoxinxinzi/BadSwitch/README.md

 # BadSwitch
-Official Implementation for Paper"Who Speaks for the Trigger?
+Official Implementation for Paper "Who Speaks for the Trigger?
 Dynamic Expert Routing in Backdoored Mixture-of-Experts Transformers" Accepted by NeurIPS 2025